The Wisconsin State Crime Laboratories are part of the Division of Forensic Sciences within the Wisconsin Department of Justice.

 within WILENET's secure area.
 The

 Physical Evidence Handbook

-The Wisconsin Crime Lab has published the 8th Edition of the Physical Evidence Handbook.
+The Wisconsin State Crime Laboratories has published the 9th Edition of the Physical Evidence Handbook.

 Scientific analysis of physical evidence is conducted by 10 or 11 specialized units grouped into three sections.